Scope of practice

 - prioritise referral to the RTLB service for immediate follow up for all children entering care.

-- facilitate a joint-agency meeting within 0-4 days
+- facilitate a joint-agency meeting within one to four days

 - be the Lead Worker during the first month (note: if the child or young person is already in receipt of Ministry of Education Learning Support services, the relevant Learning Support specialist will be designated Lead Worker).